LordYuuma/albhed.py/README.md

 Features:
 ---------
-* AlBhed to Spiran
+* Al Bhed to Spiran
-* Spiran to AlBhed
+* Spiran to Al Bhed
 * Expanded input alphabet
 * Handling of proper nouns
 * Removal of unwanted delimiters from output